radityafs/go-toko-api-spec/database/users/roles.md

 | name       | varchar(255) | not null unique              |
 | created_at | timestamp    |                              |
 | updated_at | timestamp    |                              |

+Description:

+1. `id` is the primary key of the table.
+   1. 1 is Super Admin => can do anything
+   2. 2 is Owner => can manage shop
+   3. 3 is Cashier => can manage sales